37dev/django-docker-ssl/README.md

 It is a good practice, on the first run, to check for any errors..
 To do so, start your project with `make up-non-daemon`

 If you see no errors, it is probably safe to start it normally with `make up`

+## Commands
+To use this project, run this commands:

+1. `make up` to build the project and starting containers.
+2. `make build` to build the project.
+3. `make start` to start containers if project has been up already.
+4. `make stop` to stop containers.
+5. `make shell-web` to shell access web container.
+6. `make shell-db` to shell access db container.
+7. `make shell-nginx` to shell access nginx container.
+8. `make logs-web` to log access web container.
+9. `make logs-db` to log access db container.
+10. `make logs-nginx` to log access nginx container.
+11. `make collectstatic` to put static files in static directory.
+12. `make log-web` to log access web container.
+13. `make log-db` to log access db container.
+14. `make log-nginx` to log access nginx container.
+15. `make restart` to restart containers.
+16. `make prune` to delete everything, including volumes **warning**
+17. `make postgres-ip` to return postgres container ip, in case you want to use it